Benjam11n/tp/docs/DeveloperGuide.md

 6. **Allow tags to be edited without overwriting them**: Currently, there is no feature that allows the user to edit tags or add to them without erasing all current tags.
    This makes tasks such as adding a tag to the current set of tags difficult.
 We plan to create a feature which allows users to edit or add tags without erasing all current tags.

+7. **Expand our image support to allow other extensions**: Currently, the application only supports `.png` images.
+We plan to expand the supported image formats to include additional common extensions like `.jpg`, `.jpeg`, and `.gif`.
+   This will allow users to use a wider variety of images for their family members.

+8. **Relax the birthday datetime format**: Currently, the birthday datetime format only accepts `DD-MM-YYYY` which is too strict.
+We plan to relax this restriction to allow for more flexible inputs.
+This will make the application more user-friendly and accommodating to different date formats.

+9. **Improve our duplicate Person detection algorithm**: Currently, the algorithm for detecting duplicate persons may not be robust enough.
+We plan to enhance this duplicate detection algorithm to more accurately identify duplicate persons.
+This could be possibly done in the form of adding a confirmation message when duplicate persons may be detected.
+   This will help to ensure that the address book remains clean and free of duplicates.